CLIMADA-project/climada_python/doc/source/tutorial.rst

 Getting started
 ---------------

-Work in progress.
-See the tutorial in Jupyter scripts `climada tutorial <https://github.com/davidnbresch/climada_python/tree/master/script/tutorial>`_.
+See the interactive tutorial `climada tutorial <https://github.com/CLIMADA-project/climada_python/blob/master/script/tutorial/1_main_climada.ipynb>`_.
+To use it, climada needs to be installed (see installation instructions).